 Consuming just a few meals of a rancid product may cause gastrointestinal upset, including diarrhea, nausea and loss of appetite.
 However, consumption of rancid products over a longer period can result in much more serious problems.
 These can include severe digestive disturbances, poor growth rate, weight loss, skin problems, hair loss, anorexia, emaciation, intestinal hemorrhage, degeneration of the heart, enlarged liver, death, and more.

 While conducting research on milk replacer powders, WildAgain consistently examines the powder colors, texture, agglomeration, and odors.
 If off-odors are detected, arrangements are made for the independent lab to conduct peroxide value tests (described below) to assess rancidity.
 Most of the cans/packages that were tested for rancidity by the lab during the 2008-2010 time frame did not show elevated peroxide values that could indicate spoilage.
-During the testing of late 2019 and early 2020, cause did not arise to test for rancidity - until three recent and unopened cans of GME®.
+During the testing of late 2019 and early 2020, cause did not arise to test for rancidity - until four recent and unopened cans of GME® (a fifth and sixth previously opened samples were just tested).
 Those lots, upon testing, did show elevated peroxide levels, some significantly elevated.
 Plans are underway to conduct more peroxide value tests on various products, as well as more lots of GME® - both those suspected of off-odors as well as those that are not.
 This will help provide data needed to compare rancidity levels for more products.

 It should be noted that elevated peroxide value levels may occur in any milk powder produced by any manufacturer, including products that contain preservatives.
 Since spoiled food can cause a variety of health problems, wildlife rehabilitators are encouraged to use effective storage practices and closely examine the milk replacer powders as part of their general practice.